USASOC Links

 Can I appeal a denial?

 Yes.
-If your request is initially denied in whole or in part under one or more of the above exemptions or denied for some other reason, you will be advised of your appeal rights and the proper procedures for submitting the appeal within 60 days.
-If you are not satisfied with the appeal determination, you may seek a judicial review.
+If your request is initially denied in whole or in part under one or more of the above exemptions or denied for some other reason, you will be advised of your appeal rights and the proper procedures for submitting the appeal within 90 calendar days.

 Top of the Page